redsoxfan0219/adamic/README.md

 ## Installation

-This package is available on `pip`.
+This package is available via `pip`.
 To install, run the following from your preferred shell:
 ```sh
 pip install adamic
 ```